isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile-2021.md

 		<input type="radio" name="acc" id="acc13">
         <label for="acc13">How do I reserve eBooks / Audiobooks?
 And can I cancel the reservation?</label>
 <div class="acc-body">
-     	  <p>If the title you wish to borrow is not available, you can reserve it free of charge by selecting the "Place Hold" option in Libby.
+     	  <p>If the title you wish to borrow is not available, you will see a "Reserve" option in the NLB Mobile app, instead of the "Borrow" button.
+Reservations for eBooks and audiobooks are free.
 You can reserve up to 16 eBooks / audiobooks. </p>
       <p>To ensure that titles are delivered at the right time for you, reserved items <b>will not be automatically borrowed</b>.
-You will receive a notification in your phone when it is your turn to borrow.
+You will receive a notification in the Libby app or your email when it is your turn to borrow.
 If you have turned off notifications in Libby's settings or if you don't have the Libby app, we will send you an email.
 To keep the reservation, simply respond to the notification within 10 days. </p>
 <p>Once notified, you have three options:</p>
 <ul>
 <li>borrow now,</li>